 Oracle connector#

-The Oracle connector allows querying and creating tables in an external Oracle database.
-Connectors let Trino join data provided by different databases, like Oracle and Hive, or different Oracle database instances.
+The Oracle connector lets you query and create tables in an external Oracle database.
+This can be used to join data provided by different databases, like Oracle and Hive, or different Oracle database instances.

 Requirements#